laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/course-materials/unit-projects/unit-three-project-requirements.md

 The project's source code must be hosted on a personal **GitHub repository**.

-The repo is to contain **frequent commits** dated from the beginning of the project through its completion.
+The repo is to contain **frequent commits** from all group members dated from the beginning of the project through its completion.

 The project must include a **`README.md`** file with the following sections: